Zezi-Ray/java-database-capstone/user_stories.md

 2. If a block overlaps existing bookings, I am warned and asked to reschedule or skip.

 **Priority:** High  **Story Points:** 5

-**Title:** Update my profile (specialization & contacts)

-As a doctor, I want to update my specialization and contact information, so that patients have up-to-date details.

-**Acceptance Criteria:**
-1. Required fields are validated (specialization, phone/email format).
-2. After saving, my updated profile appears on the public doctor list.
-3. Changes are audit-logged with timestamp and user.

-**Priority:** Medium  **Story Points:** 3

 **Title:** View patient details for upcoming appointments